Lego Serious Play: Critique

-LEGO Serious Play facilitators have vested business interests in promoting the use of the method.
-Therefore, most available case studies focus on success stories.
-No comparative studies using control groups have measured the effect and usefulness of LEGO Serious Play methodology in comparison with conventional workshops.

 Some authors are critical of LEGO Serious Play methodology.
 Journalist Dan Lyons has suggested that LEGO Serious Play is merely toy therapy, which is useless, on par with New Age psychology.
 He suggests: "Lego workshops are just one example of the nonsense that is creeping into the workplace. ...
 The problem isn’t just that these exercises are pointless and silly.
 For a lot of people, this stuff can be really stressful.
 For older workers — say, people over 50 — these workshops compound the fear they already have about being pushed out of their jobs.
 But younger workers hate them too.
 “It feels like you’ve joined a cult,” says a thirtysomething software programmer whose department spent a day doing a LEGO workshop.
 “The purpose seems to be to indoctrinate people to follow orders.”"